Hazard identification is a core WHMIS requirement

 Safety procedures at a glance

-SDS RiskAssist SafetySnaps are clear, one-page safety briefs that employees can rely on 24/7 to prevent hazard exposure.
+Employees can rely on SDS RiskAssist SafetySnaps 24/7 to prevent hazard exposure.
 These concise summaries of all your SDSs, with your specific instructions and PPE requirements, eliminate hours of time reading SDSs and trying remember the information to keep safe on the job.

-SafetySnaps help employers create a safety-first culture to reduce the risk of incidents that may compromise worker health and safety.
+SafetySnaps make it easy to create a safety-first culture that reduces the risk of incidents that may compromise worker health and safety.